crespum/Ceedling-PIC32/readme.md

 # Ceedling + PIC32 + Harmony boilerplate

 This project intends to be a boilerplate for integrating unit testing in a PIC32 environment.
+It contains a sample unit test for a Neopixel.
+The I2C drivers have also been enabled using Harmony to show how to compile and link them.

 ## Prerequisites
 The tests has just been run on Linux (Debian).

 1. Install [MPLAB X IDE](http://www.microchip.com/mplab/mplab-x-ide)
-2. Install [XC32 1.42](http://www.microchip.com/mplab/compilers) at `/opt/microchip/xc32/v1.42/`
+2. Install [XC32 1.43](http://www.microchip.com/mplab/compilers) at `/opt/microchip/xc32/v1.43/`
-3. Install [Harmony v1.09](http://www.microchip.com/mplab/mplab-harmony) at `/opt/microchip/harmony/v1_09/`.
+3. Install [Harmony v1.11](http://www.microchip.com/mplab/mplab-harmony) at `/opt/microchip/harmony/v1_11/`.
 Be careful not to use version 2.x which is currently in a beta stage.
-4. Open MPLAB, go to *Tools > Plugins Downloads* and install the Harmony Configurator v1.09 **DO NOT INSTALL v2**
+4. Open MPLAB, go to *Tools > Plugins Downloads* and install the Harmony Configurator v1.0.10.0 **DO NOT INSTALL v2**
 5. Install [ceedling](https://github.com/ThrowTheSwitch/ceedling) using `sudo gem install ceedling`

 These paths can be modified at `project.yml` and `test/simulation/sim_test_fixture.rb`.